 (a) Messrs.
-John D. Gottwald, William M. Gottwald and the Estate of F. D. Gottwald, Jr., together with members of their immediate families, may be deemed to be a "group" for purposes of Section 13(d)(3) of the Exchange Act, although there is no agreement among them with respect to the acquisition, retention, disposition or voting of Tredegar common stock.
+John D. Gottwald, William M. Gottwald, James T. Gottwald, and the Floyd D. Gottwald, Jr. Living Trust, together with members of their immediate families, may be deemed to be a "group" for purposes of Section 13(d)(3) of the Exchange Act, although, to our knowledge, there is no agreement among them with respect to the acquisition, retention, disposition or voting of Tredegar common stock.

-(b) Based solely on the information contained in Amendment No. 11 to the Schedule 13D filed with the SEC on February 20, 2014.
+(b) Based solely on the information contained in Amendment No. 13 to the Schedule 13D filed with the SEC on June 23, 2022.

-(c) Based solely on the information contained in Amendment No. 14 to the Schedule 13G filed with the SEC on January 27, 2022.
+(c) Based solely on the information contained in Amendment No. 15 to the Schedule 13G filed with the SEC on January 23, 2023.

-- (d) Based solely on the information contained in Amendment No. 22 to the Schedule 13D filed with the SEC on March 18, 2021. - (e) Based solely on the information contained in Amendment No. 16 to the Schedule 13G filed with the SEC on February 8, 2022. - (f) Based solely on the information contained in Amendment No. 7 to the Schedule 13G filed with the SEC on February 10, 2022.
+(d) Based solely on the information contained in Amendment No. 23 to the Schedule 13D filed with the SEC on March 14, 2022.

+(e) Based solely on the information contained in Amendment No. 17 to the Schedule 13G filed with the SEC on February 10, 2023.